hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 2. Uninstalled any previously installed Violette from Chrome.
 3. Installed <a href="http://bit.ly/1IsfPG8" target="_blank">Violette-multi-staging-mode</a> on Chrome[^1].

-# GUIDELINES FOR THE MULTI STAGING OF CODE EXAMPLES EXPERIMENT
+# GUIDELINES FOR THE MULTI STAGING TO UNDERSTAND

 ## GOAL